raulgroig/preset-colorfunction/README.md

 ## Installation

-- Download the Color Function Preset [Link to raw file](https://raw.githubusercontent.com/raulgroig/preset-colorfunction/master/preset-colorfunction.scss)
+- Download the Color Function Preset: [Link to raw file](https://raw.githubusercontent.com/raulgroig/preset-colorfunction/master/preset-colorfunction.scss)
 - Go to the Boost settings page (Dashboard > Site administration > Appearance > Themes > Boost).
 - Click to add Additional theme preset files and upload it.
 - Click to Save changes to view your new preset option in the Theme preset dropdown.